paulstefanort/parlance/README.md

 - number of occurrences of each allowed word
 - number of occurrences of each unauthorized word.
 - number of occurrences of each letter
+- number of occurrences of each vowel (stand-alone occurrences, not including instances within clusters)
+- number of occurrences of each vowel cluster
+- number of occurrences of each consonant (stand-alone occurrences, not including instances within clusters)
+- number of occurrences of each consonant cluster

 # Sample
 Run _test.rb_.